-A six-member hearing panel (consisting of a presiding officer and five members) will hear the evidence in the case.
+If, after review of the investigative report, the Honor Council president determines that a full panel hearing is warranted, a six-member hearing panel (consisting of a presiding officer and five members) will convene to hear the evidence in the case.
 A faculty adviser will also be present.
 (For training purposes, observers may be allowed to be present, but may not speak or take part in the proceedings.)